Interim Programme Director of Branding and Communications, Senior Lecturer in Magazine Publishing

 - Das, S, Blake, A, & Stam, D. (2021) Innovations in Magazine Publishing.
 London: Routledge

-- Das, S. (forthcoming) ‘The meaning of creativity through the ages: from inspiration to artificial intelligence’, in Nayak, B. (ed.)
+- Das, S. (2022) ‘The meaning of creativity through the ages: from inspiration to artificial intelligence’, in Nayak, B. (ed.)
 Pedagogical Contours of Creative Business Education.
 London: Palgrave

 - Das, S. (2021) ‘Magazine publishing innovation: The ‘drivers’ and implications of technology’, in Das et al (2021) Innovations in Magazine Publishing.
 London: Routledge pp.7-29.